This post may contain affiliate links. Read my full disclosure policy.

 We cannot always change the circumstances, but we can always adjust our consciousness. ~ Radhanath Swami

-This Coconut Lentil Curry is delicious served over fluffy basmati rice– but lately, I’ve been eating it over a big bowl of fresh baby spinach… so tasty!
-My husband Brian prefers scooping it up with freshly made, whole wheat naan bread, and yes that is an option too.
+This flavorful Lentil Curry is easy to make and perfect for busy weeknights!
+Wholesome, nourishing, and vegan, yet utterly rich and comforting!
+Serve it over fluffy basmati rice– or try it over big bowl of fresh baby spinach… so tasty!
+My husband Brian prefers scooping it up with freshly made, soft buttery naan bread, and yes, that is an option too.
 You could also just serve it as a soup!

 This Creamy Coconut Lentil Curry can be made in an Instant Pot or on the stove top.
 Infused with fragrant Indian spices, this recipe is not only delicious, it is is vegan and gluten free! #currylentils #indianlentils #lentilcurry #veganlentilcurry #instantpot #vegan #vegancurry #veganlentils #eatclean #cleaneating #plantbased